Blue Pills for Men: What to Know About Viagra (Sildenafil)

 The blue pill is available in three different strengths 25mg, 50mg and 100mg.
 The strength is normally marked on the tablet.
 The recommended dose for first time use is 50mg.

-If the little blue pill is not working, continue to take it on 8 separate occasions.
+If the little blue pill is not working for you, continue to take it on 8 separate occasions.
 There may be several reasons why it is not providing the desired effect.
 Try taking the pill in different scenarios.
 For example, on an empty stomach, without any alcohol, with enough time to allow the tablet to work and when you are relaxed.
-If after 8 separate attempts, the blue pill is not working, you should speak to your doctor or pharmacist.
-Alternative treatments such as tadalafil and vardenafil often prove to be effective, where sildenafil has failed to work.
+If after 8 separate attempts, the blue pill is still not working, you should speak to your doctor or pharmacist.
+Alternative treatments such as Tadalafil and Vardenafil often prove to be effective, where Sildenafil has failed to work.

-The blue pill is safe and effective to use for most men.
-There do not appear to be any long-term side effects from taking the blue pill.
+Viagra is safe and effective to use for most men.
+There does not appear to be any long-term side effects from taking the blue pill.

 In some men, it may cause minor short-term side effects.
-Headaches is one of the most common, alongside nasal congestion, facial flushing, indigestion, and muscle aches.
+The most common side effects include headaches alongside nasal congestion, facial flushing, indigestion, and muscle aches.
 These side effects also often occur with other ED medications, such as Tadalafil and Vardenafil.

-If you experience bothersome side effects, you should consider lowering the dose.
-The starting dose is typically 50mg, which can be reduced to 25mg in the event of unwanted side effects.
-Similarly, if you are not experiencing the desired effects and you are not experiencing side effects, you should increase your dosage to 100mg.
+If you experience bothersome side effects of Viagra, you should consider lowering the dose.
+The starting doseof Viagra is typically 50mg, which can be reduced to 25mg in the event of unwanted side effects.
+Similarly, if you are not experiencing the desired effects and you are not experiencing Viagra side effects, you should increase your dosage to 100mg.
 Before changing your dose, you should speak to your doctor or pharmacist.

 Although side effects are minimal, you should not take the blue pill if you do not have ED.
-Taking sildenafil without ED will not make you last longer or give you a bigger erection, but it can lead to dependence, reducing erectile confidence.
+Taking Sildenafil without ED will not make youu last longer or give you a bigger erection, but it can lead to dependence, reducing erectile confidence.

 Tip: Always obtain medication from a registered pharmacy.
 You should read the product information leaflet beforehand.
 If you experience any unusual side effects, or side effects that concern you, seek medical attention.